mabq/arch-base/README.md

 ## Why two different scrips?

-[Ansible](https://archlinux.org/packages/extra/any/ansible/) is not included in the Archlinux [installation image](https://archlinux.org/download/), so this playbook (`local.yml`) must be executed from a [controller](https://docs.ansible.com/ansible/latest/getting_started/index.html#getting-started-with-ansible) machine.
+[Ansible](https://archlinux.org/packages/extra/any/ansible/) is not included in the Archlinux [installation image](https://archlinux.org/download/), so this playbook must be executed from a [controller](https://docs.ansible.com/ansible/latest/getting_started/index.html#getting-started-with-ansible) machine.
 The second script can be executed locally with `ansible-pull`.

-The second script should work regardless of how you install Archlinux (via this script or via the `archinstall` script).

 ## Why not the `archinstall` script